Students and early career nurses and midwives

 Caring for yourself for success at work

-It’s important to take care of yourself so that you can care for others, says Northern Territory remote area early career nurse, Sarah.
+It’s important to take care of yourself so that you can care for others, says Northern Territory remote area early career nurse Sarah.

-“I think it’s important in my job to look after myself – if I cannot look after myself I cannot look after other people.
+“I think it’s important in my job to look after myself – if I cannot look after myself, I cannot look after other people.
 We’re in such a unique job.
 I want to be the best nurse I can be.”

-Holly has learnt some tricks of the trade in combating isolation and some of the challenges of remote area nursing.
+Sarah has learnt some tricks of the trade in combating isolation and some of the challenges of remote area nursing.
 She speaks to her mum (who is a nurse) and friends back home regularly and has her best friend, a Red Heeler.
-She’s also ready to use support services, including our service and the CRANAplus Bush Support Line, if she needs them.
+She’s also ready to use support services, including our service and the CRANAplus Bush Support Line if she needs them.

 Study stress and how we cope